The Kima Transaction Back End

 Set your environment variables

-For local development, create a .env file in the root directory.
-These files will be ignored by git, but the .env.sample is not so do NOT accidently fill in the sample values!
+The .env file will be ignored by git, but .env.sample is not, so do NOT accidentally fill real secrets into the sample file.

 A few notes about these environment variables: